Lennard Maloney: Loan to Chemnitzer FC

 On January 31, 2020, Maloney was loaned out to Chemnitzer FC until the end of the 2019–20 season.
 His debut for Chemnitz came on February 15 as he started against 1.
 FC Magdeburg.
 He made eight appearances in total for Chemnitz.

 Borussia Dortmund II

 On August 7, 2020, Maloney joined Borussia Dortmund II on a free transfer.

 He scored his first goal in a 2–0 win over SV Lippstadt on March 20, 2021.

 Borussia Dortmund

 On October 23, 2021, Maloney made his debut for Borussia Dortmund's senior team in the Bundesliga, coming on as a sub in the 88th minute in Dortmund's 3–1 win over Arminia Bielefeld.
 He made a second Bundesliga appearance in the reverse fixture, coming on as a substitute in the 85th minute.
 During the 2021–22 season he also had two further matchday squad nominations.

-Heidenheim
+1. FC Heidenheim

-On April 27, 2022, German media reported that he would join Heidenheim on a free transfer from July 1.
+On April 27, 2022, German media reported that he would join 1.
+FC Heidenheim on a free transfer from July 1.
 Maloney signed a three-year contract with the German second-division club.